Saturday, 2 December 2017

 The versions of the ballad that are most commonly sung do not have a lot of action.
 Basically, it is told that Staffan is a stable boy, and that he gives water to his five horses.
 We hear brief descriptions of each of the horses.
 The fifth horse, a dapple-grey, is the one that Staffan rides himself.
 Usually at this point, the action stops, and there are one or two verses celebrating Christmas traditions to finish off the ballad.
 For example: Now there is fire in every hearth, with Christmas porridge and Christmas ham.

-Traditionally, this song was used to beg for food and/or drink, and additional verses could be added to encourage donations!
+Traditionally, this song was used to beg for food and/or drink, and many verses could be added to encourage donations!
 Geijer and Afzelius explain that in the huge number of recorded variations of this song, the differences usually come in these last verses.
-These verses could significantly extend the ballad as well: in Svenska Folkvisor från Forntiden a 30-verse version of the ballad is given.
+These verses could make the ballad significantly longer: in Svenska Folkvisor från Forntiden a 30-verse version of the ballad is given.
 It can also be traditional for the singers to add comic verses at the end of the song proper.

-This encouragement can take different forms: we're standing here freezing; coffee is good; we came here for your daughter; we're going to smash your windows ... these are just a few examples.
+The "begging" verses could use different forms of encouragement: we're standing here freezing; coffee is good; we came here for your daughter; we're going to smash your windows ... these are just a few examples.

-But there is more ballad action, even if these verses are more rarely sung nowadays: in an extended form, the ballad tells of what happens after Staffan has watered his horses.
+But there are versions of the ballad where there is more of a story, even if these versions are rarely sung nowadays.
+Thus, the ballad tells of what happens after Staffan has watered his horses.
 He goes out hunting, and kills various creatures: a wolf, fox, hare, and so on.
 And then he returns home again.

-In other versions of the Swedish ballad, the song tells the legend of Stephen and Herod.
+There are other versions of the Swedish ballad that tell the story of Stephen and Herod.
 Such versions of the ballad are often also called Staffansvisan, or sometimes Staffan och Herodes (Staffan and Herod).
 It may be that this form of the ballad was more similar to how the ballad first looked, but beyond the opening lines (also here Staffan is a stable boy, leading his horses to water), this form of the ballad and the form discussed above have evolved into two rather different songs.

 When Staffan goes out to give water to his horses, he sees a star in the east.
 He tells Herod the meaning: that a king has been born.
 Herod says that he will only believe it if the newly cooked chicken on his table flaps its wings.
 It happens.